 Selling, possessing, using, or being under the influence of illegal drugs, alcohol, or other controlled substances, or being in possession of paraphernalia associated with drug use on school property or at a school-sponsored event is strictly prohibited.
 Students are also prohibited from selling or possessing imitation controlled substances on school property or at school-sponsored events.
-Students in violation of this policy may face suspension, expulsion, and/ or report to local law enforcement.
+Students in violation of this policy will face disciplinary consequences, which may include suspension, expulsion, and/ or report to local law enforcement.
 The Wickenburg High School campus is designated as a Drug Free Zone, High Profile Enforcement Area by the Arizona Attorney General, the Arizona Department of Education and A.R.S.
 13-3411.
 Violations will be aggressively prosecuted.